faizal3199/dns-setup/README.md

 Pi-hole blocks out most of the advertising domains.

-Uses cloudflare as upstream DNS providers.
+Uses cloudflare as upstream DNS provider.

 ### Links